LiquidLessonPlans/Full_Stack_Java_Extended_4_1/notes/angular/data-binding.md

 One-way data binding allows us to manipulate the views through the models.
 If we make any changes in the class, it gets reflected in the template.
 In Angular, One-way data binding achieved through:

-* Interpolation or String Interpolation
+* Interpolation AKA String Interpolation
 * Property binding
 * Event binding